joshglenn/mson-docs/docs/custom-components.rst

 The problem arises when you try to use a custom react component to display the custom mson component you've defined.
 If you have loaded mson-react as a dependency, it won't have access to your custom UI component.

-(1) fork the mson-react repo and use that as the starting point for your app or
+- fork the mson-react repo and use that as the starting point for your app or

-(2) leave mson-react intact, customizing just the components needed to display your custom UI components.
+- leave mson-react intact, customizing just the components needed to display your custom UI components.
 This is the method I have chosen

-(3) there may be other means to do this, though I'm not sure yet what they might be.
+- there may be other means to do this, though I'm not sure yet what they might be.

 My Solution
 ~~~~~~~~~~~

-I chose to go with option 2, leaving mson-react intact, but borrowing parts of it so that the app could render my custom UI components.
+I chose to go with the second option, leaving mson-react intact, but borrowing parts of it so that the app could render my custom UI components.
 I have uploaded this to github in a repo called mson-custom-components you want to take a look at the source code.
 In fact, if you're reading this, chances are you've already found the repo.

 This solution overrides a few of mson-react files, specifically: